mhenke/Head-First-ColdFusion/readme.txt

 iii Get Even More

-create each chapter as a folder with a page using markdown Head-First-ColdFusion / en / 01-Dynamic-Pages/ 01-chapter1.markdown
+create each chapter as a folder with a page using markdown Head-First-ColdFusion / 01-Dynamic-Pages / 01-chapter1.markdown
 http://github.com/progit/progit